asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

         ...tests...
     })

 We use React's <code>React.unmountComponentAtNode</code> to unmount the component.
 Just to be safe we also reset body's innerHTML.
-I found again that pushing the current callback to the next tick of the eventloop (using *setTimeout*) once again created a more stable test suite.
+I found once again that pushing the callback (*done*) to the next tick of the eventloop (using *setTimeout*) created a more stable test suite.

 ## Query the DOM

-You can query the DOM directly using the tool of your choice, I usually just go with <code>document.querySelectorAll</code>.
-Or you can use the **ReactTestUtils** to query React components.
+You can query the DOM directly using the tool of your choice, or you can use the **ReactTestUtils** to query React components.

     it('should render an input', function(done) {
         var _tree = render({}, function() {